Kirby Carpenter Case File

 The Carpenter family continues to seek answers while grappling with the mysterious and tragic death of their loved one.

-Kirby Carpenter Murder Case
+Kirby Carpenter Case File

 Timeline: Murder of Kirby Carpenter